DavideBrex/DavideBrex.github.io/_pages/about.md

 - MSc in Bioinformatics and System biology - University of Amsterdam, NL  (2020)

-- Bachelor in Bioinformatics - University of Veronam, IT (2018)
+- Bachelor in Bioinformatics - University of Verona, IT (2018)

 My research focuses on the epigenetics of liver regeneration and tumorigeneisis.
 I’m currently learning scRNA-seq, scATAC-seq